Website in a week: a web designer's guide to doing it calmly

 Clients tell me they love having my undivided attention, and seeing changes happen in real time, during the review period.
 No waiting and back and forward – edits literally unfold before their eyes.

 Setting clear boundaries and expectations for the review period is essential – and the right tools make this much easier.
-I use a dedicated website feedback form that guides the client through the site page by page, so their feedback is organised, specific and stays within scope.
+I use a website feedback form that guides the client through the site page by page, so their feedback is organised, specific and stays within scope.
 Rather than a stream of emails or a long list of unstructured requests, everything comes through in one place – which makes working through edits in real time much more manageable.

-My templated email scripts include all the emails I send in preparation for and on review day.
+I also have a specific set of emails I send in preparation for and on review day.
 These set clear expectations with the client ahead of time, so they arrive to the review period knowing exactly how it works, what they can request and what falls outside the scope of the project.

 09. Handover in a way that makes your client feel confident